urbit/azimuth/docs/ships.md

 **`uint256 revision`**
 The revision number of the public key.

-**`uint16 parent`**
+**`uint32 sponsor`**
-The current parent under which the ship resides on the Urbit network.
+The current sponsor under which the ship resides on the Urbit network.

-**`uint16 escape`**
+**`uint32 escape`**
-The parent to which the ship has requested to fall under.
+The sponsor to which the ship has requested to fall under.

 **`bool escaping`**
-Whether the ship is currently trying to escape to the parent set in `escape`.
+Whether the ship is currently trying to escape to the sponsor set in `escape`.

 **`address launcher`**
 An address that is allowed to launch child ships using this ship.
 Useful for automating distribution of ships.